cltk/cltk/README.rst

 About
 =====

-The Classical Language Toolkit (CLTK) is a python library offering natural language processing (NLP) for the languages of pre–modern Eurasia.
+The Classical Language Toolkit (CLTK) is a Python library offering natural language processing (NLP) for the languages of pre–modern Eurasia.

 Use